stanford-centaur/Soy/README.md

 make -j12
 ```

-If installation is successful, you should see all unit tests passing and an executable ``Soy'' is created in the build folder.
+If installation is successful, you should see all unit tests passing and an executable `Soy` is created in the build folder.

 ## Dump the MILP problem in MPS format
 Soy takes in MILP problem defined in the standard MPS format.
 Most off-the-shelf MICP solvers (e.g., Gurobi, CPLEX, Mosek, etc.) supports dumping the model in MPS format.